A production of Possible World 2014 - 2017

 If the own past is not in the history books, it is invisible.

-When you search in archives and Libraries about the history of deaf people, it is mostly about the hearing people.
-Hearing doctors, teachers, minister, philosophers, linguists and politicians, are the ones, who have dealt with deafness and sign language.
-These are the hearing who have written documents and books about deaf.
-What have deaf to say about it, however?
+When you search archives and libraries on the history of the deaf, the focus lies mostly on the hearing people.
+Hearing doctors, teachers, minister, philosophers, linguists and politicians who dealt with deafness and sign language.
+It is the hearing who have written documents and books about the deaf.
+But what do the deaf have to say about it?

 with Asya Avagyan / Anka Böttcher / Johanna Böttcher / Hend El-Kadi / Emilia von Heiseler / Inara Ilyasova / Cordula Zielonka / Erdal Kar / Eyk Kauly / Peter Marty / Nikola Vujicic / Frank Weigang / Wille Felix Zante

 DIRECTOR Michaela Caspar / PLAY AFTER THE IMPROVISIATIONS OF THE ACTORS Till Nikolaus von Heiseler / COMPOSITION, ROOM Jan-Peter E.R.
 Sonntag / COSTUMES Gabriele Wischmann / SIGN LANGUAGE TRANSMISSION Anka Böttcher / DRAMATURGY, RECHERCHE Rafael Ugarte Chacón, Wille Felix Zante / VIDEO Jens Kupsch / PRODUCTION Daniel Schrader / ASSISTENCE, PHOTOGRAPHY Max Neu / TRAINEES Jana Bienroth, Lena Klein, Thamara Logeswaran, Martin Weller